-The most significant document produced to date is the IMO Initial Strategy, 40 which divides the aims of the IMO into a set of candidate short-, medium- and long-term measures within a series of specified time frames.
+The IMO Initial GHG Strategy divides the IMO's aims to reduce GHG emissions from ships into a set of candidate short-, medium- and long-term measures within a series of specified time frames.
 The IMO intends to incorporate as many candidate proposals as possible into a more concrete Revised Strategy to be implemented in 2023.
 The candidate measures have been divided as follows:

-- a short-term measures to be implemented between 2018 and 2023, which include proposed improvements to the existing energy efficiency framework; - b medium-term measures to be implemented between 2023 and 2030, which include implementation programmes for the effective uptake of alternative low-carbon and zero-carbon fuels; and - long-term measures to be implemented beyond 2030, which include the development and provision of zero-carbon or fossil-free fuels to enable the shipping sector to assess and consider decarbonisation in the second half of the century.
+- a short-term measures to be implemented between 2018 and 2023, which include proposed improvements to the existing energy efficiency framework; - b medium-term measures to be implemented between 2023 and 2030, which include implementation programmes for the effective uptake of alternative low-carbon and zero-carbon fuels; and - c long-term measures to be implemented beyond 2030, which include the development and provision of zero-carbon or fossil-free fuels to enable the shipping sector to assess and consider decarbonisation in the second half of the century.